dynamsoft-docs/barcode-reader-docs-js/programming/javascript/index.md

 ![Interactive UI](assets/interactive-ui.png)

+> NOTE:
+>
-When a customer opens the page, the library immediately initializes in the background which takes a few seconds to finish.
+> When a customer opens the page, the library immediately initializes in the background which takes a few seconds to finish.
 By the time the customer is asked to scan a barcode, the library can be used right away.

 ## High Performance